dmitriz/gulp-automation/README.md

 - What about other solutions that work great (for me)?

 If they work great for you - by all means use them!
-Should they stop working great for you - come back and try this one ;-)
+Should they stop working great for you - come back and try this one;-)

+- Why Gulp?

 ## Still having problems or suggestions?